The Ghost in the Garret

 The Ghost in the Garret is a 1921 American silent comedy film directed by F. Richard Jones and written by Fred Chaston and Wells Hastings.
 The film stars Dorothy Gish, Downing Clarke, Mrs. David Landau, William Parke Jr., Ray Grey, Walter P. Lewis, and Mary Foy.
 The film was released in February 1921, by Paramount Pictures.
 It is presumed to be a lost film.
 Dorothy Gish was the younger sister of the celebrated actress Lillian Gish, although she never became as popular as her sister.

 Plot

-Delsie O'Gill (Dorothy Gish) visits the home of her aunt and uncle, during which time her aunt's $75,000 necklace is stolen.
+Delsie O'Gill visits the home of her aunt and uncle, during which time her aunt's $75,000 necklace is stolen.
 Delsie attempts to get back the necklace and traces it to a supposedly haunted house in the area.
 She pretends to be a ghost in order to frighten the thieves into giving up the necklace.